Expat Exchange

 Is there a lot of diversity?
 Are people in Montego Bay accepting of differences?

 "Montego Bay is a diverse city with a variety of cultures and backgrounds.
 People from all over the world come to Montego Bay to experience its unique culture and attractions.
 The people of Montego Bay are generally accepting of differences and embrace diversity.
-There is a strong sense of community and acceptance among the locals, and visitors are welcomed with open arms," said one expat in Montego Bay.
+There is a strong sense of community and acceptance among the locals, and visitors are welcomed with open arms," wrote one member in Montego Bay.

 What are the schools in Montego Bay like?

 "Montego Bay is home to a number of excellent international and bilingual schools.
 The Montego Bay International School (MBIS) is a private, co-educational school offering an international curriculum for students from pre-kindergarten to grade 12.
 MBIS is accredited by the Council of International Schools and the Caribbean Association of Independent Schools, and offers a rigorous academic program with a focus on developing global citizens.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Montego Bay Community College (MBCC) is a bilingual school offering a dual-language program in English and Spanish.
 The school provides a comprehensive curriculum that includes language arts, mathematics, science, social studies, and physical education.
 MBCC also offers a variety of extracurricular activities, such as sports, music, and art.
 The Montego Bay High School for Girls is a private, all-girls school offering a comprehensive curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Jamaica Council of Private Schools and offers a wide range of extracurricular activities, including sports, music, and art.
 The Montego Bay United School is a private, co-educational school offering a comprehensive curriculum for students from pre-kindergarten to grade 12.
-The school is accredited by the Jamaica Council of Private Schools and offers a wide range of extracurricular activities, including sports, music, and art," commented one expat when asked about in Montego Bay.
+The school is accredited by the Jamaica Council of Private Schools and offers a wide range of extracurricular activities, including sports, music, and art," remarked one parent with kids at in Montego Bay.

 What are the pros and cons of living in Montego Bay?